ChrisK15/PythonPlusPlus/README.md

 ## 🎓 Language Description and Goal:

-The goal of this project is for me to gain non-leetcode experience working with Python.
+The goal of this project is for me to gain non-leetcode experience working with Python and improve my understanding of object-oriented programming.
 The language will be similar to the likes of Java and C++ in terms of classes and syntax.

 ## 🚀 Key Features: